mvelazc0/PurpleSharp/docs/source/index.rst

 The attack telemetry produced by simulating techniques with PurpleSharp aids detection teams in:

-- Building new detecttion analytics
+- Building new detection analytics
 - Testing existing detection analytics
 - Validating detection resiliency
 - Identifying gaps in visibility